Arkatufus/akka.net/docs/articles/clustering/split-brain-resolver.md

 }
 ```

+---

+> [!IMPORTANT]
-Keep in mind that split brain resolver will NOT work when `akka.cluster.auto-down-unreachable-after` is used.
+> Keep in mind that split brain resolver will NOT work when `akka.cluster.auto-down-unreachable-after` is used.

 ## Split Brain Resolution Strategies